Isaacmeade13/event-togs/README.md

-# 🔐 FINAL CIPHER CHALLENGE 🔐
+# 🔐 WELCOME CLASSICALMUSICHUBBS FINEST YOU HAVE MADE IT THIS FAR 🔐

 ## 🎮 Welcome, Code Breakers! 🎮

 Congratulations on making it this far!
-Your final challenge requires you to run a Python script that will generate a QR code leading to the last clue.
+YOUR challenge requires you to run a Python script that will generate a QR code leading to the last clue.

 > **DON'T WORRY!** Even if you've never coded before, you can do this!
 Just follow these steps exactly as written.